Nikon D610 vs Pentax K-1 II

 It is notable that the K-1 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the D610 does not offer wifi capability.
+In contrast, the D610 does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the D610 and the K-1 II are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the K-1 II followed on from the Pentax K-1.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Nikon D610 or the Pentax K-1 II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.